fossi-foundation/wishbone/src/b3/source/04_registered.rst

   burst.
 Currently this information is only relevant for incrementing bursts, but future burst types may use these signals.

-  Table 4-2 Burst
+.. _bte:
-  Type Extension for Incrementing and Decrementing bursts
+.. table:: Type Extension for Incrementing and Decrementing bursts

   +-------------+--------------------+
   | BTE_IO(1:0) | Description        |